jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 return _inlineScripts.state.sessionState.lists[$1].type;
 ```
 __
-hidden - get the type of the list named {list name}.
+hidden - gets the type of the list named {list name}.
 Useful internally (as a sub-shortcut).